 Like I said it doesn’t always have to be about people.
 You can look for strong graphical forms or focus on a single color.
-This is particularly a good idea if you’re just starting in street photography.
+This is one of the better street photography ideas if you’re just starting in street photography.
 Enter the street with a confined idea in your head like today I’m gonna photograph circular forms, or the color blue, or numbers, or corners.
 The possibilities are only limited by your imagination.

 It’s a great exercise to sharpen your observational skills.
 And when you feel stuck you can always turn to forms and colors to get your creative juices flowing again.
 Go here for Color Inspiration.

 Because obviously once you’re out on the street and you’ve photographed a couple of numbers in a blue circular form at the corner of a building there’s no stopping you from seeing other interesting stuff.

 #2 Capture a Mood.